Skip to content

 • hook(), called at each training step.
 The default behavior is to check if the trigger is activated and in such case calls the _hook() method.

-• _cleanup(), called at the end of training, should return the status of the current hook.
+• _cleanup(), called at the end of the training, it should return the status of the current hook.

 Text Model